Valleys of Neptune

 Valleys of Neptune is a posthumous compilation album by the American rock musician Jimi Hendrix.
-Released in the United States on March 9, 2010, the album was promoted as having "12 previously unreleased studio recordings", including the title track, "one of the most sought after of all of Hendrix's commercially unavailable recordings".
+Released in the United States on March 9, 2010, the album was promoted as having "12 previously unreleased studio recordings", including the title track, "one of the most sought after of all of Hendrix's commercially unavailable recordings"; and as including "the original Jimi Hendrix Experience's final studio recordings".

 The tracks on Valleys of Neptune were largely self-produced by Hendrix, and received extra posthumous production from Janie Hendrix, Eddie Kramer and John McDermott.
 Recorded mostly in 1969 following the release of Electric Ladyland, the album predominantly features the original line-up of the Jimi Hendrix Experience: vocalist and guitarist Hendrix, bass guitarist Noel Redding and drummer Mitch Mitchell.
 The lead single released from the album was "Valleys of Neptune", on February 1, 2010, followed by "Bleeding Heart" on March 1; music videos were produced for both songs.

 Background

 The majority of the tracks on Valleys of Neptune were recorded in early 1969, while Hendrix was experimenting with songs for his unfinished fourth album, following the successful release of Electric Ladyland in September 1968.

-Numerous versions have been released, both officially and otherwise, and the majority of the "previously unreleased" recordings present on the 2010 album had been released in one form or another before, albeit sometimes in inferior quality or different versions.
+By the time Valleys of Neptune was released, numerous versions of its tracks had already been released, both officially and otherwise, including the majority of the "previously unreleased" recordings, albeit sometimes in inferior quality or different versions.
+For example, the original recording of "Trash Man" is here on Valleys of Neptune; a version of "Trash Man" had been released on the 1975 album Midnight Lightning, but truncated at beginning and end, and with Mitchell's and Redding's drums and bass guitar removed and replaced by that of session musicians.